electricimp/impTest/README.md

 ### Sample Test Generation

-The command *imptest init* can generate sample test cases.
+The command `imptest init` can generate sample test cases.
 Device code file and/or Agent code file should be specified to perform generation.
-_tests/agent.test.nut_ file will be generated if 'agentFile' is defined.
+`tests/agent.test.nut` file will be generated if __agentFile__ is defined.
-_tests/device.test.nut_ file will be generated if 'deviceFile' is defined.
+`tests/device.test.nut` file will be generated if __deviceFile__ is defined.

 Example of console log:
 ```